• Skip to primary navigation

 Instructions

-• Place beans into a food processor.
+• Place drained beans into a food processor.

 • Add garlic, Tahini, lemon juice, Tabasco, salt and 1/2 cup water.